 If you have chosen to get bariatric surgery, there are some things to know beforehand.
 One of these things is that you have a higher risk for vitamin and mineral deficiencies.
-With calcium, it is not so much that you are not eating healthy enough after surgery, but that the food goes into your stomach in a different way.
+With calcium, it is not so much that you are not eating healthy after surgery but that the food goes into your stomach differently.

 Why Calcium is Essential

-Calcium is an alkaline material that the body needs for sustaining human life, with about 99 percent of the calcium in the body existing in the bones and teeth, and just 1 percent in the body tissue, blood, and nerve cells.
-There is more calcium in the body than any other mineral, making it one of the most important one to take after weight loss surgery.
+Calcium is an alkaline material that the body needs to sustain human life.
+About 99% of the calcium in the body exists in the bones and teeth and just 1% in the body tissue, blood, and nerve cells.
+More calcium is in the body than any other mineral, making it the most important one to take after weight loss surgery.

 With calcium, the body can grow, reproduce and remain physically healthy.
-Hormone secretion, muscle contractions, contracting blood vessels, and having transmissions through the nervous system are all due to calcium in the body.
-Calcium, like many other vitamins and minerals, is usually obtained through food sources to battle osteoporosis, which turns the bones fragile.
-But after bariatric surgery, food isn’t absorbed in the same manner, therefore leading to a deficiency of calcium.
+Hormone secretion, muscle contractions, contracting blood vessels, and transmissions through the nervous system are all due to calcium in the body.
+Like many other vitamins and minerals, calcium is usually obtained through food sources to battle osteoporosis, making the bones fragile.
+But after bariatric surgery, food isn’t absorbed similarly, leading to a calcium deficiency.

 Calcium Deficiency After Bariatric Surgery

-One of the most common causes of osteoporosis is calcium deficiency, which is a significant risk among bariatric surgery patients.
-What is worse is there are very few symptoms until it advances to a later stage.
-Lack of calcium is common among older individuals, menopausal women, people with Crohn’s disease, people drinking heavily, and anyone who has undergone gastric bypass.
+One of the most common causes of osteoporosis is calcium deficiency, a significant risk among bariatric surgery patients.
+There are only a few symptoms until calcium deficiency advances to later stages.
+Calcium deficiency is common among older individuals, menopausal women, people with Crohn’s disease, heavy alcohol drinkers, and anyone with gastric bypass.

 When going through weight loss surgery, part of the stomach is reduced.
-While this helps you lose weight by eating less and feeling fuller faster, it sets back how vitamins and minerals are absorbed.
-There is an imbalance in the absorption of nutrients, including a lack of calcium absorption.
+While this helps you lose weight by eating less and feeling full faster, it reduces the absorption of vitamins and minerals, like calcium.
 When this occurs, an additional calcium supplement is needed to help with the calcium in the body.

 How Much Calcium is Needed?